Are There Nonsurgical Methods to Treat Gum Disease?

 Adjustment to bite: If some of your teeth are loose, they will need to be protected from biting and chewing.
 Our periodontist can reshape small portions of your enamel to change how your teeth connect.
 This will lessen the force involved.
 A brace can be used to better support the upper and lower teeth too.

 After any type of nonsurgical gum disease treatment, you may experience tender gums and tooth sensitivity.
 It’s important that you maintain regular periodontal visits at Premier Periodontics for the next several months.
 Our professional team can provide the best oral hygiene tips to ensure your gums stay as healthy as possible.

 Since plaque is the main cause of gum disease, it’s important to remove it regularly.
 This means that your oral hygiene routine at home is important in keeping your mouth gum-disease free.
 Brushing at least twice daily and flossing once daily will help keep buildup off the surface of your teeth and above your gumline.
 Nonsurgical treatment is usually enough to control this infection and to restore you back to oral health.
 This is where a good at-home hygiene regimen comes into play to give you the best opportunity to stay gum-disease free.

 Learn more about nonsurgical gum disease treatment today

 If left untreated, gum disease will continue to worsen.
 At Premier Periodontics, we work closely with our patients to make sure that their oral health is always at its best.
 This is achieved with regular dental exams, routine dental cleanings, and with thorough oral hygiene at home.
-For more information and to schedule an appointment with a periodontist at one of our convenient locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, and Redmond, WA for nonsurgical gum treatment, call us today.
+For more information and to schedule an appointment with a periodontist at one of our convenient locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, and Redmond, WA for nonsurgical gum treatment, call us today.